wellys3/FALV/README.md

 FALV - Fast ALV Grid
 http://abapblog.com/falv

+# Changes V 740.1.0.19
+Refactoring done for create / create_by_copy methods + some others.
+Added returning parameter wherever possible for chaining methods.
+Bug with not appearing grid while using ZDEMO_FALV13 solved.

 # Changes V 740.1.0.18
 Chain call for setters in COLUMNS and LAYOUT are now possible (ZDEMO_FALV18) Creation of FALV that is inherited in local class can be done in short way (ZDEMO_FALV19)